SCIENTIFIC AND SPIRITUAL DIMENSIONS OF CLIMATE CHANGE

 Becoming aware of the immense climate crisis can be emotionally stressful.
 A variety of emotions can strike:

 - A sense of loss because of the disappearance of species, of glaciers, of nature as we know it.
+The loss of a beloved place is sometimes referred to as solastalgia.

 - A sense of anger at big polluters or at people in power who have been ignoring the issue and resisting decisive action to mitigate climate change.